WaruiSharon/shehacks.github.io/README.md

 Click the Results tab.
 The vulnerabilities found are listed in order of severity.
 Step 3: Interpret the scan results.
 Click the The rexec service is running vulnerability listed in the Results tab.
 GVM provides a summary of the finding and additional details.
 The Insight section explains a little about the vulnerability and the Solution section gives mitigation suggestions.
+Click the back arrow in the browser to return to the report screen.
+The rexec services typically run on TCP ports 512, 513, or 514.
+For this it's 512
+Part 2: Exploit a Vulnerability Found by GVM
+Step 1: Perform reconnaissance against the target.
+Administrators and other users often reuse passwords, use weak passwords, or fail to change the default credentials for a service.
+From a previous lab, we learned about vulnerabilities in SMB.
+We will use Nmap to see if we can learn anything from SMB about accounts that we might be able to use with rexec.
+Use the Nmap script smb-brute to find users and to attempt to brute force passwords.
+┌──(kali㉿Kali)-[~]
+└─$ sudo nmap -sV -p 445 -script smb-brute 172.17.0.2
+Locate the Host script results section in the command output.
+Username and password combinations that were uncovered with the Nmap scrip
+Step 2: Perform the rexec exploit.
+To access the Metasploitable target to exploit the rexec vulnerability, you will need a remote shell client.
+Use apt-get to install a remote shell (RSH) client on the Kali Linux VM.
+┌──(kali㉿Kali)-[~]
+└─$ sudo apt-get install rsh-client
+Attempt to log in to the Metasploitable target with the username msfadmin using RSH.
+The syntax for the rsh command is rsh -l [username] [target IP or hostname]
+┌──(kali㉿Kali)-[~]
+└─$ rsh -l msfadmin 172.17.0.2
+(ERROR MESSAGE!!!!)